-As a professional musician he has performed, toured nationally and internationally, and composed, in a diverse array of projects and productions, including experimental to world fusion and contemporary collaborative work with dance, circus and theatre.
+As a professional musician he has performed, toured nationally and internationally, composed and recorded, in a diverse array of projects and productions, including experimental to world fusion and contemporary collaborative work with dance, circus and theatre.

 His principal musical instrument is the pan-flute though he plays a variety of other flutes, didgeridoo, berimbau, mouthbows, percussion, drums and his original and experimental 'new' musical instruments.